The moduli space of multi-scale differentials: Prong-matched differentials

 \subsection{Ordered and enhanced multicurves and their degenerations.}

-To every multicurve $\Lambda \subset \Sigma$ in a surface $\Sigma$ we can associate the dual graph $\Gamma(\Lambda)$ whose vertices correspond to connected components of $\Sigma\setminus\Lambda$, and whose edges correspond to curves in~$\Lambda$.
+We continue to fix an $n$-pointed topological surface $(\Sigma, \bfs)$, as in Section~\ref{sec:classaugteich}.
+To every multicurve $\Lambda \subset \Sigma\setminus\bfs$, we can associate the dual graph $\Gamma(\Lambda)$ whose vertices correspond to connected components of $\Sigma\setminus\Lambda$, whose edges correspond to curves in~$\Lambda$, and whose half-edges correspond to the marked points.
 In the setting of multicurves, we will generally imitate the standard notation for level graphs from Section~\ref{sec:graphetc}.
 We call $\oL = (\Lambda,\ell)$ an \emph{ordered multicurve} and specify the ordering relation between the components of $\Sigma\setminus\Lambda$ by~$\cleq$.
 The notions \emph{horizontal} and \emph{vertical} are defined similarly.
 A multicurve is \emph{purely vertical} (resp.~\emph{purely horizontal}) if all of its curves are vertical (resp.~horizontal) edges of $\Gamma(\Lambda)$.

 An {\em enhanced multicurve}~$\eLp$ is a multicurve~$\eL$ such that the associated graph~$\Gamma(\eL)$ has been provided with the extra structure of an enhanced level graph.
 In order to keep the notation simple, we will mostly denote an enhanced multicurve simply by~$\eL$.
 Moreover, by an abuse of notation, the enhanced level graph $\eGp(\eL)$ associated to~$\eL$ will be denoted by~$\eGp$, and often simply by~$\Gamma$.